 For more information on DWI penalties, visit the Missouri Department of Revenue.

-The Perryville Personal Injury Firm of Aaron Sachs and Associates has handled many cases for victims who were injured or killed in drunk driving accidents, and as a result we do not think these laws are too strict at all.
+The Perryville Personal Injury Firm of Aaron Sachs & Associates, P.C. has handled many cases for victims who were injured or killed in drunk driving accidents, and as a result we do not think these laws are too strict at all.

 Here are some tips for young people who have just reached drinking age:

 • Appoint one non-drinking friend as the designated driver before the party starts.
 Frequently there will be someone in your circle of friends who is not a big drinker, and will be delighted to take on this position.

 • Stay home!!
 If a friend gets drunk at your house, call them a cab, invite them to spend the night, or be a real friend by taking away their car keys.